Solar Power System, Solar Power Panels, Solar Power Installers

 • One last check.

-• Before you{ can|| are able to} connect your panels to the grid an official from the local government has to approve and ensure that your installer is doing a good job.
-The inspector checks for faulty wiring, violation of rooftop setback rules.
+• Before you{ can|| are able to} attach your panel to grid a representative from your local government must be able to approve and verify that your installation is doing a satisfactory job.
+The inspector will look for faulty wiring, infractions to electrical or roof setback codes.

 Why Choose Shneyder Solar?